Healthy Choices FAQ

-Yes, qualifying benefits-eligible faculty and staff who complete the Health Risk Assessment and biometric screen by December 31, 2013 earn a $100 incentive in their Health Savings Account in the first quarter of 2014.
+Yes, qualifying benefits-eligible faculty and staff who complete the Health Assessment and biometric screen by May 31, 2013 earn a $100 incentive in their Health Savings Account in the first quarter of 2014.
 Members who are not enrolled in the High Deductible Plan will receive the incentive in their paycheck.

 Why is Grand Valley giving employees monetary incentives for participation in Healthy Choices?

 Research has shown that financial incentives and a supportive workplace are effective ways to achieve high levels of participation.
 Research has also shown that high participation in wellness programs achieved through the use of incentives also generates cost savings for the organization and its employees.
 Given these tough economic times, and since the university has been seeing steady increases in health care costs for the last decade, Grand Valley has made a long-term commitment to the health and well-being of its faculty and staff to first improve their health, but also to save on health care costs.